Signed in as:

 Oil, Airbrush on canvas

-My art centers on Indigenous women of Latin America, exploring themes of detribalization, empowerment, and transcendence.
-Reflecting on the question, βWho am I beyond my body or past?β, I had to deconstruct my sense of self-worth, confront trauma, and begin the process of healing through expression.
-As the daughter of immigrant parents from Ipiales, Colombia, my identity is shaped by my first-generation experiences and Andean heritage.
-Colonizationβs erasure of Indigenous cultures led to their marginalization.
-In response to this history, I collaborate with the women in my family and inner circle, who serve as models in my paintings.
-Blending oil painting and airbrush techniques, I explore their dualityβairbrush, a medium I learned in my inner-city community to create memorial portraits, and oil painting, which roots my work in classical tradition and connects to the cultural indoctrination of Catholicism.
-I push the capabilities of both materials to create realistic portrayals and ethereal worlds.
+My work centers on Indigenous women of Latin America, exploring themes of detribalization, empowerment, and transcendence.
+Rooted in the question, “Who am I beyond my body or past?”, my practice reflects a process of deconstructing self-worth, confronting generational trauma, and healing through expression.
+As the daughter of immigrant parents from Ipiales, Colombia, my identity is deeply shaped by my first-generation experience and Andean heritage.
+The erasure of Indigenous cultures through colonization led to their systemic marginalization.
+In response, I collaborate with women from my family and inner circle—who serve as models in my paintings—to reclaim visibility and voice.

 Raised in a Latin household, my use of Catholic iconography confronts the impositions of religious dogma.
 In my practice, I receive these images from my subconscious through meditation, during which I transform the sacred and surreal into a space of personal sanctuary.
 These reimagined symbols serve as tools for cultural reclamation and allow me to emphasize the importance of symmetrical patterns over the physical body.
 These motifs are not merely decorative; they serve as metaphors for the human soul.
 They symbolize the unique perfection of each individual, offering a universal language and spiritual freedom beyond identity.
 Ultimately, my work is about healing and a transformative journey of self-discovery.